 Phuket can keep you busy in the great outdoors with its beaches, snorkelling, and scuba diving.
 Take a longtail boat and island hop around Phi Phi, Coral and Racha Islands.
 If your busy days haven’t worn you out, take in the nightlife including a cabaret.
 You might be glad it’s low season, free of the hordes of tourists.

 This one has been on the bucket list since Pearl Harbour hit the cinemas.
 The four main islands of Oahu, Maui, Kauai and Hawaii Island (Big Island) offer a range of cultural, historical, and natural attractions.
 Apart from visiting the USS Arizona Memorial and WWII historic landmarks, there are Hawaii’s famous surf beaches at Oahu North Shore, snorkelling, Volcanoes National Park, botanic gardens, falls, craters, lookouts and markets.
-April or May is the best time to travel as it gets pretty hot and humid a few months later.
+Best time to travel to Hawaii from Australia is April or May as it gets pretty hot and humid a few months later.
 Hawaii has a long list of events and festivals throughout the year to celebrate cultural events, customs and sporting games so check out the events calendar to see which ones pique your interest.